 Your expense budget is an important part of your overall financial plan for your business.
 It makes up the biggest part of your profit and loss statement, and feeds critical information to your cash flow statement.
 Don’t worry about that right now, though.
 We’ll get to that later.
-If you’re ready to build a profit and loss statement, however, we have a free Profit and Loss Statement Template that you can download and easily create your own.

 The most common mistake entrepreneurs make with their expense budget is including some things that don’t belong there.

 It would seem logical that all spending should go in the expense budget, but that’s unfortunately not the case.
 Expenses are deducted from your sales to determine your profitability, but there are other kinds of spending that belong in different parts of your financial forecast.
 Here are a few things that you need to make sure to keep out of your expense budget: